 Just look at the way Doctor Emmet Brown created the DeLorean time machine in 1985.
 He did not have an extensive big plan up front.
 Instead of that, he built it based on trial and error.
 From the already very attractive car that the DeLorean is, he transformed it into something even cooler.
 A time machine!!

 Most of the so-called “corporate dino companies” of today, who face the challenges of the future, are also basically still cool and functioning machines.
 After all, they have not done so well for so long just like that.
 They too were once build based on trial and error.
 After their start, they improved their vehicle steadily part by part to make it better and more advanced every year.
 That worked perfectly fine in the past.
 The exponential changing demands and expectations of today and tomorrow just seem to ask for another strategy.

 Too many companies nowadays are told by fancy consultancy firms that they are outdated and have to rebuild the whole company to face the challenges that are coming.

-For nowadays companies I think it is also wise not to throw all the good and valuable things from the past away to quickly because ‘everyone says we have to do it completely different now’.
-I would advise instead do a good assessment first to see what is already in place and based on that get a clear view of the items that have to be in your Flux Capacitor.
+For nowadays companies I think it is also wise not to throw all the good and valuable things from the past away to quickly.
+I would advise instead do a good assessment first to see what is already in place.
+Based on that get a clear view of the items that have to be in your Flux Capacitor.

 So, to be able to jump in time, you most likely really DO need to change something fundamentally!
 Only, before you run off to buy a new machine, better take a good look first on what is already there and build on that.